darkrenaissance/darkfi/doc/src/learn/writing-a-p2p-app.md

 simple we will ignore this macro for the purpose of this tutorial.
 But check it out if you are curious: [util/cli.rs](../../../src/util/cli.rs).

-## Inbound and Outbound nodes
+### Inbound and Outbound nodes

 To create an instance of the p2p network, we must configure our p2p network settings into a type called net::Settings.
 These settings determine whether our node will be an outbound, inbound, manual or seed node.

+Inbound, outbound and seed nodes perform different roles on the p2p network.
+An inbound node receives connections.
+An outbound node makes connections.
+A seed node is used when connecting to the network: it is a special kind of inbound node that gets connected to, sends over a list of addresses and disconnects again.

-On production-ready software, you would usually configure your network settings using a config file or command line inputs.
+On production-ready software, you would usually configure your node using a config file or command line inputs.
 On dchat we are keeping things ultra simple.
 We pass a command line flag that is either `a` or `b`.
 If we pass `a` we will initialize an inbound node.
 If we pass `b` we will initialize an outbound node.

 Here's how that works.
 We define two methods called alice() and bob(). alice() returns the Settings that will create an inbound